Is curved monitor good for gaming?

 |CHECK PRICE →|

 Curved displays used to be quite expensive.
-Now, the situation has changed and certain curved models cost even cheaper than the analogs with flat displays.
+Now, the situation has changed and certain curved 38-inch monitors cost even cheaper than the analogs with flat displays.
 These models are characterized by a more expansive field of view, producing a highly immersive effect during gaming sessions, viewing multimedia content and so on.

 Besides, curved Adobe RGB monitors excel at eliminating distortions at the edges of the display, making the overall picture more profound.
 Even though curvature doesn’t really matter for common 16:9 widescreen models as it does for super-wide and extremely super-wide screens, it boosts the whole immersive effect, resulting in the more engaging viewing process and a more appealing design.

 The typical curvature values for monitors are from 1500R (superior) to 3800R (modest).
 In 2022, we may expect the release of 1000R curved models.
 Comparing curved and flat Gsync monitors, the former is sort of wrapping the users into their field of view, letting the eyes see more while sitting at the same focal distance as a flat display.